haendzel/sse-realtime-app/README.md

 # sse-realtime-app

-React App in use with Server Side Events (SSE).
+React App in use with Server-Sent Events (SSE).

 Run Node.js server from folder /server: